Probate Q&A Series

 Starting Guardianship Proceedings

-If an adult cannot manage personal or financial affairs, you may petition the clerk of superior court to appoint a guardian.
+If an adult cannot manage personal or financial affairs, you may petition the clerk of superior court to adjudicate the person incompetent and appoint a guardian.
 Guardianship ensures the person’s needs are met and property is protected.

 Steps to follow: